hirosystems/docs/docs/stacks-blockchain-api/how-to-guides/how-to-upgrade-stacks-blockchain-api.md

 Title: Upgrade Stacks Blockchain API version
 ---

+# Upgrade Stacks Blockchain API version

 Over time, the Stacks Blockchain API may be updated to a newer version, providing you additonal features and benefits not available in previous versions.
 When a new API version is released, you may want to upgrade the Stacks Blockchain API version to this new, stable version.

 The process to upgrade the API version is descibed below.

 # Upgrading the API Version

+> [!Note]
+>
-**Note** If you choose to upgrade the Stacks Blockchain API to a new major version (for example, 3.0.0 to 4.0.0), then the Postgres database from the previous version will not be compatible and the upgrade process will fail to start.
+> If you choose to upgrade the Stacks Blockchain API to a new major version (for example, 3.0.0 to 4.0.0), then the Postgres database from the previous version will not be compatible and the upgrade process will fail to start.

 When upgrading the API version, you must use Event Replay.
 Failure to do so will require wiping both the Stacks Blockchain chainstate data and the API Postgres database, and then re-syncing from scratch.